wu-lichao/NeuroStrike-Neuron-Level-Attacks-on-Aligned-LLMs/README.md

 > The artifact from this work received all three badges, **Available**, **Functional**, and **Reproduced**, from the Network and Distributed System Security (NDSS) Symposium 2026.

-> No GPU, but what to try?
-No problem!
-We prepared **NeuroStrike_on_google_colab.ipynb** for you.
-Simply run it with Google Colab with the free T4 GPU.
-Everything is free and ready to run!

 > Paper link: https://arxiv.org/abs/2509.11864

 ---